JanssenProject/jans/docs/cedarling/getting-started/go.md

     And make sure that the Cedarling library files are located in the same directory as your main package.

-3. Add the Cedarling Go package to your Go application

-    Use `go get` to fetch the Cedarling Go package:
+3. Use `go get` to fetch the Cedarling Go package

     ```sh
     go get github.com/JanssenProject/jans/jans-cedarling/bindings/cedarling_go
     ```

-4. Add the Cedarling Go package to your Go application
+4. Build your Go application

-    Build your Go application:

     ```sh
     go build .
     ```

-    Run application to ensure it works correctly.

 5. Run the application

     - **Windows**